 What Are The Rules Of Mini Golf

 Miniature golf, commonly referred to as “mini golf” or “putt-putt golf,” is enjoyed by those looking for friendly entertainment.
 You can also take it more seriously as a competitive sport if you’re using it as a way to practice your golf short game.
-Across Augusta, GA, you’ll find families, teenagers, coworkers, sports teams, and even skilled experts playing this putting game.
+From country clubs to college campuses, you’ll find families, teenagers, coworkers, sports teams, and even skilled experts playing this putting game.
 If you’ve never played before, or you haven’t played in a very long time, it’s time to get in on the fun!

 How the game is setup